mbarronaws/aws-kms-workshop/Section-3-Working-with-Web-App.md

 Next, we need to repeat the steps in Environment Setup to attach the appropriate KMS policy to the instance profile.
 In a separate tab, open the IAM console, and create a restrictive KMS policy with the following permissions, then attach it to the KMSWorkshop-PublicInstanceInitRole.

 Basically, you need to go back to the AWS console, in the services area navigate to IAM and go to "**Policies**".
-We are going to create a new policy and attach it to the Power user role.
+We are going to create a new policy and attach it to the role.

 As we did in the previous section, click on new "**Create Policy**", Select KMS as the service, go to the Actions area.